Athletic Sports Team Health Requirements

 5. Prescription Opioid Information Sheet (Parent and Student)

-Forms are available in Forms & Files page.
+Forms are available on the Forms & Files page.

 A concussion is a type of traumatic brain injury caused by a bump, blow, or jolt to the head that can change the way the brain normally works.
 Concussions can also occur from a blow to the body that causes the head to move rapidly back and forth.
 Even a 'ding', ' getting your bell rung', or what seems to be a mild bump or blow to the head can be serious.